 The Company prepares its consolidated financial statements in accordance with Canadian generally accepted accounting principles (GAAP) as set out in Part I of the CPA Canada Handbook - Accounting.
-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and were authorized for publication by the Board of Directors on June 21, 2023.

 These consolidated financial statements are presented in United States dollars, which the Company has chosen as its presentation currency.
-The functional currency of the Parent Company is Canadian Dollars.
-The Company has subsidiaries that have the United States dollar as its functional currency.
+The functional currency of Medexus Pharmaceuticals Inc., the Company's parent company, is Canadian Dollars.
+The Company has subsidiaries that use the United States dollar as their functional currency.
 As the Company has operations in both Canada and the United States, the consolidated financial results may vary between periods due to the effect of foreign exchange fluctuations.